brainets/abi-DCM/README.md

 # Description

-This repository contains Python routines for Bayesian Inference of DCMs, including code for automated gradient-descent and Markov Chain Monte Carlo techniques
+This repository contains Python code for automated Bayesian Inference of DCMs, including routines for Gradient-Descent and Markov Chain Monte Carlo schemes.

 # Dependencies